devpro/computer-setup/docs/windows-10/settings.md

 #### Graphics settings

-* Graphics performance performance, add explicitely application to run on High performance (if you have two GPU)
+* Graphics performance, add explicitely application to run on High performance (if you have two GPU)